-Each teacher with TLR responsibility is responsible to the Headteacher for the provision of safe working conditions for staff and students and in particular to:
+Each TLR Teacher is responsible to the Headteacher for the provision of safe working conditions for staff and students and in particular to:

-- a. report on safety matters to the Health & Safety Co-ordinator/Senior Leadership Team (SLT); - b. ensure premises safety inspections of their designated areas are carried out and any hazards identified from those inspections are rectified; - c. ensure that safety procedures are developed and adhered to for operations being carried out within their areas of responsibility; - d. carry out or allocate the undertaking of risk assessments which include manual handling, COSHH, and ensure details are documented and appropriate action is carried out: - e. ensure all accidents, incidents and near misses within the area of responsibility are recorded and investigated in line with the school policy;
+- a. report on safety matters to the School Health and Safety Leader/Senior Leadership Team (SLT); - b. ensure premises safety inspections of their designated areas are carried out and any hazards identified from those inspections are rectified; - c. ensure that safety procedures are developed and adhered to for operations being carried out within their areas of responsibility; - d. carry out or allocate the undertaking of risk assessments which include manual handling, COSHH, and ensure details are documented and appropriate action is carried out; - e. ensure all accidents, incidents and near misses within the area of responsibility are recorded and investigated in line with the school policy;

-- f. ensure equipment, including personal protective equipment, is maintained in a safe condition and that any substances hazardous to health are stored in a safe place; - g. identify staff development requirements with reference to health and safety; - h. attend to defect reports and recommendations from the Headteacher, staff and the Health and Safety Co-ordinator; - i. circulate publicity relating to safety matters to staff within their control.
+- f. ensure equipment, including personal protective equipment, is maintained in a safe condition and that any substances hazardous to health are stored in a safe place; - g. identify staff development requirements with reference to health and safety; - h. attend to defect reports and recommendations from the Headteacher, staff, Safety Representatives and the Health and Safety Leader; - i. circulate publicity relating to safety matters to staff within their control.